GeorgBraun/python-directplot/README.md

 * `titles` (list(str)) – A list or tuple containing 1 to 3 strings, resulting in 1 to 3 sub-plots on the plot window.
 Optional with a default title for a single sub-plot.
 * `linesPerSubplot` (int) – Number of lines (data series) per sub-plot.
 Optional with default `4`
 * `showMarker` (bool) – Determines if data points are emphasized with a little dot.
 Optional with default `True`
+* `maxPoints` (int) - Maximum number of data points per line (data series).
+Optional with default 10000<br>
+  If the number of points per plot line exceeds `maxPoints`, the oldest point is removed automatically, resulting in a scroll behavior of the plots.

 Example